Sharmila Thapa

 Sharmila Thapa is a Nepali nurse and activist working for single mothers and against domestic violence.

 Career and activism

 Thapa is an activist who speaks out against gender based violence, something she experienced herself prior to her divorce.

 She was awarded the N-Peace Awards by UNDP in 2015.
-She has also founded Samida Women Development Forum an organization working for single mothers.
+She also founded Samida Women Development Forum, an organization working for single mothers.
 The forum has provided scholarships for 86 children of single mothers from various part of Nepal.